abussti/soc-automation-pipeline/README.md

 ---

-*Built as a proof-of-concept demonstrating AI-assisted SOC automation.
+*Built as a proof-of-concept demonstrating AI-assisted SOC automation with privacy-preserving federated machine learning.
 All testing performed in an isolated lab environment.*